Skip to content

 Whenever you take out a mortgage, the lender will require that you purchase title insurance before you close.
 The closing company will perform a rigid property title search to ensure there are no title defects or unlawful claims on the property that could ruin the deal.

-Property values appear in many different property records, and they are essential information, especially regarding real estate deals.
+Property values appear in many different property records and are essential information, especially regarding real estate deals.

 The median property value in Virginia is $367,900, noting an increase of more than 2%.
 Areas such as Vienna, Blacksburg, Waynesboro, and Manassas Park are among the top real estate markets in the state.